azurecitadel/azurecitadel.github.io/labs/webapps.md

 **1. Clone the HTML files from Github**

 We will use some bash variables to make this section work well.
-First of all we'll create a couple of variables for yourr first and last name.
+First of all we'll create a couple of variables for your first and last name.
 For example:

 ```bash
 first=Richard